cancerDHC/ccdhmodel/generators/google-sheets/README.md

 The first time running the scripts, you will see a browser page asking you to log in.
 Follow the instructions.
 The script will download a token and store it locally.
 You won't need to log in in the future.

+We use the [pygsheets](https://pygsheets.readthedocs.io/) package to access the Google Sheets API.
+It includes detailed instructions and screenshots on [authorizing this application](https://pygsheets.readthedocs.io/en/stable/authorization.html).

 ### Python packages

 Use [pipenv](https://github.com/pypa/pipenv#readme) to install python packages.